Is Marijuana Legal in Utah? Here Are the Rules for Weed in the Beehive State

 Is medical marijuana legal in Utah?
 Yes, absolutely.
 If you are dealing with medical issues where pharmaceutical drugs don’t work for you or you’re not interested in the side effects, meeting with your GP to obtain a prescription for marijuana should be a top priority.

-But is recreational marijuana legal in Utah?
-Not under current guidelines.
+No, recreational weed is illegal in Utah.
 However, if you think you’re classified as a recreational user because pot helps you calm down or deal with anxiety, depression, or any other issues, it’s worth meeting with your doctor to see if a prescription might be right for you.

 While you may be disappointed in the answer to the question of “Is weed legal in Utah?”
 You should still be well informed on the laws around cannabis in the state.
 Part of living in a democratic country means states get to make their own laws around recreational drugs.
 Interestingly enough, many of the states that border Utah (Nevada, Arizona, and Colorado — not to mention nearby California, New Mexico, and Oregon) have already legalized recreational marijuana.
 So while Utah marijuana laws may seem harsh today, that could change in the coming years.
 The best thing to do is to make sure you stay up to date on what’s going on and use your voice to enact the changes that you want to see.